Shondra Bowie Riley

 Nominated for Midlothian Volunteer Awards “Manager of the Year” - March 2021

-Received a commendation from the Scottish Parliament for dedication to supporting the local community during the COVID-19 Pandemic in 2020
+Director for Made in Midlothian C.I.C. - 2019-2022 - Received a commendation from the Scottish Parliament for dedication to supporting the local community during the COVID-19 Pandemic in 2020

 Nominated for the Women’s Business Conference “Giving Back Award” - Nov 2020.